Amr-Hegazy1/nanoGPT/README.md

 If you'd like to sample from a model you trained, use the `--out_dir` to point the code appropriately.
 You can also prompt the model with some text from a file, e.g. ```python sample.py --start=FILE:prompt.txt```.

+## Shared parameters across Transformer layers (optional)

+You can share a single Transformer block’s parameters across all layers (ALBERT-style).
+This reduces parameter count and memory while keeping depth the same.

+- Enable via CLI:
+  - Training: `python train.py --share_parameters_across_layers=True`
+  - Benchmarking: `python bench.py --share_parameters_across_layers=True`
+- Checkpoints: the flag is saved in `model_args` and is respected on resume.
+If resuming, the checkpoint value takes precedence.
+- Pretrained GPT-2 weights: cross-layer sharing is not supported when initializing from OpenAI GPT-2 checkpoints (`--init_from=gpt2*`).
+It is intended for from-scratch training.

 ## efficiency notes

 For simple model benchmarking and profiling, `bench.py` might be useful.
 It's identical to what happens in the meat of the training loop of `train.py`, but omits much of the other complexities.

 Note that the code by default uses [PyTorch 2.0](https://pytorch.org/get-started/pytorch-2.0/).
 At the time of writing (Dec 29, 2022) this makes `torch.compile()` available in the nightly release.
 The improvement from the one line of code is noticeable, e.g. cutting down iteration time from ~250ms / iter to 135ms / iter.
 Nice work PyTorch team!

+- Cross-layer sharing reduces parameters roughly by ~n_layer× for the block stack, improving memory footprint.
+Combine with `torch.compile` for best speed.

 ## todos